 Water Park Admission Policy

 CoCo Key Orlando opens its water parks to registered hotel guests as well as to the general public.
-Room rates include admission for up to four guests to the park.
+Room rates include admission for up to four guests to the park (although the hotel charges a “resort fee” in addition to the room rate).
 Day passes are available to the general public based on availability.
 Discounted rates are offered for Florida residents.
 Group rates as well as birthday party and special event packages, including party rooms, are also available.

 What's to Eat?